Misterio77/drupal-12factor/README.md

 This makes it easier to correctly package Drupal with tools such as Docker and Nix, bringing a lot of advantages to the table.

-An example would be a Docker image that fully contains the software artifacts (custom and vendor code), and then run a container that is configurable entirely by environment variables and has an explicitly separate path for state.
+An example would be building a Docker image that fully contains the software artifacts (custom and vendor code), and then run a container that is configurable entirely by environment variables and has an explicitly separate path for state.
 This brings a series of advantages:
 - Backing up and overall reasoning about the state is much easier, as it has a dedicated location.
 - The configuration parameters related to each deployment site do not need to